nishababy-MS/media-services-dotnet-functions-integration/media-functions-for-logic-app/LiveStreamAnalysis.md

 * it runs every 60 seconds
 * subclips the last minute
-* sends this subclip asset to Video Indexer, which runs in a Media Services Account (recommended)
+* sends this subclip asset to Video Analyzer for Media, which runs in a Media Services Account (recommended)

 ![Screen capture](images/logicapp5-live1.png?raw=true)

 **Step 2 Logic app**

-* called by Video Indexer when indexing is complete (using a callback url)
+* called by Video Analyzer for Media when indexing is complete (using a callback url)
 * gets the insights, update the timestamps
 * sends this data to a Cosmos database
-* deletes the Video Indexer video and the subclip asset
+* deletes the Video Analyzer for Media video and the subclip asset

 ![Screen capture](images/logicapp5-live2.png?raw=true)

 ## Step by step configuration

-### 1. Create a Video Indexer and AMS accounts
+### 1. Create a Video Analyzer for Media and AMS accounts

-Use the "Connect" button to Azure in Video Indexer portal to create a Video Indexer account ([more info](https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-for-media-docs/connect-to-azure#connect-to-azure-manually-advanced-option)).
+Use the "Connect" button to Azure in Video Analyzer for Media portal to create an account ([more info](https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-for-media-docs/connect-to-azure#connect-to-azure-manually-advanced-option)).

-You can install VI into a new or existing AMS account.
+You can install Video Analyzer for Media into a new or existing AMS account.

-Go to the [Video Indexer Developer Portal](https://api-portal.videoindexer.ai/products/authorization), sign in, and retrieve the Subscription Primary Key.
+Go to the [Video Analyzer for Media Developer Portal](https://api-portal.videoindexer.ai/products/authorization), sign in, and retrieve the Subscription Primary Key.

 ### 2. Create a Service Principal